 Various previously unknown early Christian texts have come to light in the modern period.
 The most important of these in Coptic are the writings discovered in 1945 at Nag Hammadi, a book called the Berlin Codex discovered at the end of the 19th century, and the Tchacos Codex, which came to light in the early 1990s.
 They contain a wide variety of literature, such as The Prayer of the Apostle Paul, The Gospel of Thomas, The Gospel of Mary, and Thunder Perfect Mind, all available in English translation.
 These works are valuable in providing evidence for a fuller and more accurate history of the diverse forms, practices, and ideas held by Christians in the earliest centuries after the death of Jesus.

-The fragment is available for study in its digital form on this site.
+The fragment is available for study in its digital form on this site, which supports all but the most specialized needs for research.
 The original is extremely fragile and access has to be strictly limited.
-If your research requires such access, contact the curator of early books and manuscripts at Houghton Library (email@example.com) to arrange an appointment.
+If you have a legitimate research purpose that requires consultation of the original fragment, you may apply for access with the Curator of Early Books and Manuscripts (email@example.com)